8 Best Student Loan Refinance Bonus Offers (Up to $1,275)

 Disclosures

-Splash: If you refinance over $100,000 through this site, $500 of the cash bonus listed above is provided directly by Student Loan Planner®.
-Lowest rates displayed with an autopay discount of 0.25%.
+2. Splash: If you refinance over $100,000 through this site, $500 of the cash bonus listed above is provided directly by Student Loan Planner®.
+Lowest rates displayed may include an autopay discount of 0.25%.
 Splash disclosures.

-Credible: if you refinance over $100,000 through this site, $500 of the cash bonus listed above is provided directly by Student Loan Planner®.
-All bonus payments are by gift card.
+6. Credible: If you refinance over $100,000 through this site, $500 of the cash bonus listed above is provided directly by Student Loan Planner®.
+All bonus payments are by e-gift card.
 See terms.
-Credible disclosures.

 I just refinanced my student loan and make a monthly payment of $1648 (4.98% 15 year loan) directly deducted from my bank account.
 What is the best way to make an additional “apply to principal only” payment online?should I make the interest only payment right after the regular payment is deducted?
 Interest of $28 accrues daily and I would 100% of my added payment to go directly towards principal reduction.
 My regular payment gets deducted on the 15th of the month automatically.
 Please advise and thank you!